-- Approval of the 2013 Recommended Capital Budget will result in an operating budget impact of \$0.068 million gross, \$0 net for 0.5 temporary position required to help coordinate the planning and redevelopment of the Seaton House Shelter.
+- The 2013 Capital Budget includes in an operating budget impact of \$0.068 million gross, \$0 net for 0.5 temporary position required to help co-ordinate the planning and redevelopment of the Seaton House Shelter.
 Starting in 2014, the 0.5 position will increase to 1 full time temporary position, and will be required through 2015 to help manage the shelter redevelopment.
-Funding for this position will require an annual budget for \$0.136 million gross and \$0 net will included in the 2014 and 2015 budget submissions, and will be fully funded by the capital budget. - From 2016 through 2019, project management will be the responsibility of the construction firm selected to lead the development and by existing program staff. - Operational savings that may arise from the reconstruction of the Seaton House Shelter will be identified as planning for the redevelopment gets underway, and will be included in future year operational budget submissions. - It is recommended that Council approve the addition of 0.5 new, temporary capital position for the delivery of the Shelter development/ redevelopment project, and that the duration of this position does not exceed the life of the funding of this project.
+Funding for this position will require an annual budget for \$0.136 million gross and \$0 net will included in the 2014 and 2015 budget submissions, and will be fully funded by the capital budget. - From 2016 through 2019, project management will be the responsibility of the construction firm selected to lead the development and by existing program staff. - Operational savings that may arise from the reconstruction of the Seaton House Shelter will be identified as planning for the redevelopment gets underway, and will be included in future year operational budget submissions. - The 2013 Capital Budget approved the addition of 0.5 new, temporary capital position for the delivery of the Shelter development/ redevelopment project, and that the duration for the temporary position not exceed the life of the funding of this project.

-PART III - 2013 RECOMMENDED CAPITAL BUDGET
+PART III - 2013 CAPITAL BUDGET